dusk-network/electronic-money-token/README.md

 Dusk's chain supports cheaply verifying zero-knowledge proofs passed to a contract.
-Tokens leveraging this functionality will often obfuscate certain pieces of data - such as the amount being sent, or the recipient - while still keeping tranfers secure.
+Tokens leveraging this functionality will often obfuscate certain pieces of data - such as the amount being sent, or the receiver - while still keeping tranfers secure.
 Here we are *not* making use of this functionality, and are instead defining a classic token - here called a *transparent* token due to its properties.